What Is Considered High Mileage For A Ford F-250?

 ProSource Diesel warns that the number of miles a Ford F-250 Super Duty will last depends on how it’s been used.
 An F-250, even with a Power Stroke diesel, pressed into heavy-duty service for years, will need repairs soon.

 A high mileage Ford F-250 that’s spent its life towing and hauling may wear out sooner.
-If you are considering a truck, does it already have a fifth-wheel mounted for a heavy gooseneck trailer?
+If you are considering a truck, does it already have a fifth-wheel or gooseneck mounted for a heavy trailer?

 A Ford F-250 Super Duty that’s been used as a plow truck suffers the wear and tear of plowing.
 In addition, you know it has been exposed to salty roads.